ChapatteMateo/ADACADABRA/index.md

     Your browser doesn’t support the object tag.
 </object>

-DATA : "Well just note that colors correpond to wealth class..."
+DATA : "Well just note that colors correspond to wealth classes..."

 DATA... do you remember what we just said ?

-Hmmmm, it seems they are no great clusters... but it also seems that DATA is trying to hide something.
-What we can observe is that there is a clear cluster for the very high class and is not overlapping with the very low class in both visulizations.
-Sorry DATA, we will need to continue your examination in more details...
+Sadly, it seems they are no great clusters on these t-sne visualisations... but it also seems that DATA is trying to hide something from us.
+We can observe that there's still a clear cluster for the very high class and that it does not overlap with the very low class in all visulizations.

+Sorry DATA, but we will need to examinate you into more details...

-Show us for example a map of London with both wealth classes and mean weight of comsumed fibre in each MSOAs.
-As we know, fibre is good for health so maybe we'll get an insight !
+Show us for example a map of London with both wealth classes and mean weight of comsumed fibre in each MSOA.
+As we know, fibre is good indicator for healthy food so maybe we'll get an insight!

 ![png](/assets/img/graphs/choro_map_fibre.png)